cblegare/yawdmenu/docs/usage.rst

 .. autoclass:: xdmenu.Dmenu
     :noindex:

-Run `dmenu` using :meth:`xdmenu.Dmenu.run`.
+Run `dmenu` using :meth:`xdmenu.BaseMenu.run` which all child class should have.

-.. automethod:: xdmenu.Dmenu.run
+.. automethod:: xdmenu.BaseMenu.run
     :noindex:

-If you only want to get the command line arguments, simply use :meth:`xdmenu.Dmenu.make_cmd`
+If you only want to get the command line arguments, simply use :meth:`xdmenu.BaseMenu.make_cmd`

-.. automethod:: xdmenu.Dmenu.make_cmd
+.. automethod:: xdmenu.BaseMenu.make_cmd
     :noindex:

-Since `xdmenu` is intended to be extensible, you can add supported options using :meth:`xdmenu.Dmenu.add_arg`
+Since `xdmenu` is intended to be extensible, you can add supported options using :meth:`xdmenu.BaseMenu.add_arg`

-.. automethod:: xdmenu.Dmenu.add_arg
+.. automethod:: xdmenu.BaseMenu.add_arg
     :noindex: